Congressmen push FBI to investigate ecoterrorism threat amid calls for activists to embrace violence

 Republican Reps.
 Tom Tiffany of Wisconsin and Bob Good of Virginia are two of the bill's cosponsors

-FIRST ON FOX – A group of Republican lawmakers is calling on the FBI to "investigate and monitor" ecoterrorists and ecoterror organizations amid calls for the groups to embrace sabotage to achieve their climate change-related goals.
+FIRST ON FOX: A group of Republican lawmakers is calling on the FBI to "investigate and monitor" ecoterrorists and ecoterror organizations amid calls for the groups to embrace sabotage to achieve their climate change-related goals.

-Rep. Lance Gooden, R-Texas, led a letter to FBI Director Christopher Wray calling on the law enforcement body to look into ecoterrorists and ecoterror groups after the New Yorker published an interview on Friday with Swedish Marxist author Andreas Malm, whose latest book is titled "How to Blow-Up a Pipeline."
+Rep. Lance Gooden, R-Texas, led a letter to FBI Director Christopher Wray calling on the law enforcement body to look into ecoterrorists and ecoterror groups after the New Yorker published an interview on Friday with Swedish Marxist author Andreas Malm, whose latest book is titled "How to Blow Up a Pipeline."

 "Recently, several media outlets and social media platforms have amplified calls for eco-terrorism against the energy sector," the lawmakers wrote, noting that Malm received favorable coverage in both The New York Times and the New Yorker.